 Three out of ten business failures are the result of thefts at workplace carried out by employees while at least 30% of resumes are falsified.
 A recent Times of India data analysis based on the report by RBI shows that in public sector banks, one bank personnel is caught for fraud per four hours in India.
 More than five thousand bank officials have been charged with fraud in the two-year period from 2015 to 2017.

 In a majority of cases, employees collaborated with external entities to carry out the crime.
 More than Rs.66,066 crores reportedly have been lost due to frauds in banks.
 In another recent survey pertaining to frauds in the corporate sector, 80% of participants said junior employees, mid-level management and freelancers were involved in most frauds.

 These facts are behind the increasing applications of litigation database checks for day-to-day business.
-With the trend favouring short-term or temporary hires, freelancers and shared economy models, there is a need for exhaustive background and litigation checks for verifying the reputation of an individual employee, vendor, and partner or contract worker.
+With the trend favouring short-term or temporary hires, freelancers and shared economy models, there is a need for exhaustive background and litigation checks for credit and reputational risk of an individual employee, vendor, and partner or contract worker.